NY Times: Cohen secretly taped Trump discussing payment to ex-Playboy model

 The conversation was in connection with a possible payment to Karen McDougal, who said she had an year-long affair with Trump more than a decade ago.
 The recording was seized in April when the FBI raided Cohen's office and hotel rooms, The Times reported, citing lawyers and others familiar with the recording.
 The White House has denied the affair.

-Rudy Giuliani, Trump's lawyer, confirmed to The Times that Cohen recorded a brief conversation with Trump discussing a possible payment but told the paper the payment was eventually never made.
+Rudy Giuliani, Trump's lawyer, told The Times that Cohen recorded a brief conversation with Trump discussing a possible payment but told the paper the payment was eventually never made.
 He also said the recording demonstrated no wrongdoing by Trump.

 NYT: FBI seized tape of Trump discussing Playboy model paymentJul.20.201804:44